This post may contain affiliate links.

 Today Wiesbaden is still one of the most famous spa towns in Germany, but it’s more of a bustling urban centre than a quiet retreat.
 Nonetheless, if you want to carve out a spa vacation and dive into the city’s unique wellness traditions, you can.
 It just takes some research.

-To help you plan your own wellness holiday, or if you just want to sample the springs, here are the best places to go.
+To help you plan your own wellness holiday, or if you just want to sample the springs on a sightseeing visit to Wiesbaden, here are the best places to go.

 The Best Wiesbaden Hot Springs Spas